syncfusion-content/document-processing-docs/Document-Processing/Excel/Excel-Library/NET/Working-with-Data.md

   Dim sheet As IWorksheet = workbook.Worksheets(0)

-  'Read data from the worksheet and Export to the DataTable Dim customersTable As DataTable = sheet.ExportDataTable(sheet.UsedRange, ExcelExportDataTableOptions.ColumnNames)
+  'Read data from the worksheet and Export to the DataTable Dim customersTable As DataTable = sheet.ExportDataTable(sheet.UsedRange, ExcelExportDataTableOptions.ColumnNames Or ExcelExportDataTableOptions.ComputedFormulaValues)

   'Binding exported DataTable to data grid, likewise it can binded to any 'user interface control which supports binding